Alain Veinstein

-Alain Veinstein (born 17 August 1942, in Cannes) is a poet and writer, winner of the Mallarmé prize and a host and producer of radio.
+Alain Veinstein (born 17 August 1942) is a poet and writer, winner of the Mallarmé prize and a host and producer of radio.

 Biography

-Since 1978, Alain Veinstein is also the voice of the nights of France Culture with interviews on the program Overnight and broadcasts, Surprised by the night, and surprised by the poetry.
+Since 1978, Alain Veinstein is also the voice of the nights of France Culture with interviews on the program Du jour au lendemain, which ran from 1985 to 2014, and broadcasts, Surprised by the night, and surprised by the poetry.
 He created "The magnetic Nights" in 1978.